 Residential Retreat Teacher

-Pawan Bareja, PhD has practiced Vipassana meditation since 2001.
-She is a graduate of the Spirit Rock Teacher Training, a Buddhist Ritual Minister and a Community Dharma Leader at Spirit Rock.
-She has taught classes and daylongs on healing trauma using mindfulness at Spirit Rock, San Francisco Insight, EBMC, and Esalen.
+Pawan Bareja, PhD has practiced vipassanā meditation since 2001.
+She is a graduate of the Spirit Rock Teacher Training, a Buddhist Ritual Minister, and a Community Dharma Leader at Spirit Rock.
+She has served on the board of Braided Wisdom and on the Teacher Council at Dhamma Dena.
+She has a keen interest in empowering students with practices to resolve their stress and trauma using mindfulness, Buddhist psychology, and neuroscience.
+She has taught this material at Spirit Rock, San Francisco Insight, EBMC, Esalen, and globally.
+She is the author of Reignite Your Power: Resolving Trauma Using Mindfulness.
 In her private practice as Trauma Resolution Practitioner, Pawan works with a diverse population of clients and teaches mindfulness meditation.
-For the past 18 years, Pawan has been a senior assistant at Somatic Experiencing trauma healing trainings and has traveled to India to teach this work to professional care providers.
+She believes that cultivating love for ourselves and everything around us is at the heart of all healing.

 Dharma Library